nickader/AderLabWebsite/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you're interested in joining the group or want to work with us in any way, don't hesitate to reach out.
+If you're interested in joining our group, or want to work with us in any way, don't hesitate to reach out:

-Our physical address is
-321 Eberhert Building
-Greensboro, NC 27403

 {%
   include button.html